Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms: Conclusion

 \section{Conclusion}

-Ultracold fermions in optical lattices offer many novel possibilities to study non-equilibrium dynamics as they allow for a full real-time control of most relevant parameters.
-Particularly they can implement so-called quantum quenches, where the Hamiltonian of the system is changed instantaneously.
-We studied the expansion of a cloud of initially localized atoms in a homogeneous Hubbard model and observed the crossover from a ballistic expansion at small densities or vanishing interactions to hydrodynamic expansion in the interacting case.
-The feedback between the diffusive and ballistic parts of the cloud controls the expansion: the diffusive core slowly emits ballistic particles which in turn hold the diffusive part of the cloud together and regularize the otherwise singular diffusion in the tails.
-We observed identical behaviour for both attractive and repulsive interactions, highlighting the high symmetry of the kinetic energy in the Hubbard model.
+Ultracold fermions in optical lattices offer many unique possibilities to study non-equilibrium dynamics as they allow for a full real-time control of almost all relevant parameters, including quantum quenches, where the Hamiltonian of the system is changed instantaneously.
+We studied the expansion of a cloud of initially localized atoms in a homogeneous Hubbard model following a quench of the trapping potential and observed the crossover from a ballistic expansion at small densities or vanishing interactions to a bimodal expansion in the interacting case.
+We observed identical behavior for both attractive and repulsive interactions, highlighting the high symmetry of the kinetic energy in the Hubbard model.
+The surprisingly large observed timescales of mass transport set lower limits on the timescales needed both to adiabatically load the atoms into the lattice and to cool the system in the lattice~\cite{McKay2010} and are therefore of paramount importance for all attempts to create complex, strongly correlated many-body states like N\'{e}el-ordered states in these systems.

-The surprisingly large timescales of mass transport in an interacting Hubbard model set lower limits on the timescales needed both to adiabatically load the atoms into the lattice and to cool the system in the lattice~\cite{Bernier:Cool}.
-They are therefore of paramount importance for all attempts to create complex, strongly correlated many-body states like Néel-ordered states in these systems.
-The method of directly measuring the expansion velocity can be generalized in a straightforward way to more complex quantum states including metallic and Mott-insulating states in the repulsive Hubbard model~\cite{schneider:MI} or the pseudogap regime in the attractive Hubbard model~\cite{Hackermueller}.
+The method of directly measuring the expansion dynamics can be used to detect complex quantum states including Mott-insulating states~\cite{schneider:MI} or to possibly distinguish pseudogap~\cite{Hackermueller} from superfluid states in the attractive Hubbard model.
 In addition, the effects of various disorder potentials on the two-dimensional dynamics can be studied.
+The extension to a Bose-Fermi mixture could enable studies on ohmic transport, where the bosons assume the role of the phonons.